akramsabbah9/note-taker/README.md

 ## Installation

+Make sure you have Node.js installed before running this application.

 To install and run Note Taker on your own machine:
 1. Clone this repository to your local machine.
 2. Navigate to the root directory of this project in your console.